Light source-13.jpg

 Proprietary glucose sensing glass

-NIQS has developed a groundbreaking innovation: a pioneering non-invasive glucose sensing technology addressing the unmet need for a comfortable, discrete, accurate and affordable way to manage glucose levels.
+NIQS has developed a groundbreaking innovation: a pioneering non-invasive glucose sensing technology addressing the unmet need for a comfortable, discrete, accurate and affordable way to monitor your metabolic wellbeing.

 Powered by our patented nano-engineered glass sensor chip, we utilise a novel optical interaction to improve measurement accuracy and reliability.